Daily Routine of High Performers: Build a Schedule That Actually Works

 Why It Works

 Deep work minimizes cognitive switching costs and enhances the quality of output in a shorter timeframe.
-Research shows that task toggling can reduce effective IQ by up to 15 points, highlighting the importance of minimizing distractions.
+A small 2005 study by psychiatrist Glenn Wilson (King's College London), commissioned by Hewlett-Packard, found that being distracted by emails and calls could temporarily lower IQ test performance by around 10 points — though Wilson himself later cautioned the study's tiny sample size and its comparisons to other effects were overstated by media coverage.
 When you dive deeply into work without interruptions, your mind enters a state where innovative solutions naturally arise and complex problems are more easily resolved, enhancing both productivity and satisfaction.

 📅 Midday: Manage Energy, Not Just Tasks